BIG-SA/BASH-Intro-2018/notes/1_bash.md

 - primarily textual in nature
 - steep learning curve

-Learning even just the basic bash commands will open up new avenues of exploration in any data science project you might tackle.
-And, may even get you over the line on that new job application … What have you got to loose?
+Learning even just the basic `bash` commands will open up new avenues of exploration in any data science project you might tackle.
+And, may even get you over the line on that new job application … What have you got to lose?

 ### Initial Goals